 If you love to work with polar fleece, like I do, you'll have plenty of scraps.
 I cut them into 9 inch squares and use as a dishcloth.
 I was so surprised at how absorbent they are.

-By Sheryl from Hesperia, MI
+By Sheryl A. Scissons from Hesperia, MI

 I always make cute little things out of fleece, which I love the feel of.
 There are always little bits left after making no sew fleece mini pillows.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I have little squares of fleece leftover from making blankets.
 Any suggestions for uses?

 I once bought some "cat toys" at a craft show.
 The woman had cut the fleece into little strips, about 3" Long, and 1/4" wide.
 She then stacked them, and tied a longer piece of fleece (more like a long string) around the stack, in the center.
 As she tightened the "string" to tie the knot, the stack of fleece became gathered into a ball shape.